nmhaga/Flare-Tracker/Documentation/Spec.md

 ####X-ray Flux

 URLError is raised when there is a problem with network connection.
-We can be preapared for the HTTPError or URLError by an approach of this nature:
+We can be prepared for the HTTPError or URLError by an approach of this nature:

 ```python